-Have you considered praying the Psalms?
+Have you considered praying the Psalms as a way to rejuvenate your prayer life?

 If you are looking for inspiration in the Bible on ways to pray, you should look no further than the Psalms.
 This great book of the Bible provides us with plenty of ways to pray the words of the Psalms.